HemingwayLee/test/tmp/README.md

+# a perfect workday look like
+* aim: `see your value in daily basis`, `how they will treat others`, `time management`, `self-awareness: nobody has an ideal schedule every single day`

+# work-life balance
+* handle stress (travel, watch baseball, workout, try new food, ...)

+# Experience to talk to client
+* Bug fixing example

+# Keep relationship with coworkers
+* common interests (comic book, animation, sports, ...)
+  * study group
+  * club

 # Difficult personal
 * Cams

 # motivate
 * Let them believe they can do it
+  * self-image: what other people think about me
+* Hire the best, has a role model, surrounded by winners
+* others
   * write it down
   * willing to be failed
-* Hire the best, has a role model, surrounded by winners
-* self-image: what other people think about me

 # set priorities
 * scrum